avdpunks/avdpunks.github.io/_posts/2022-02-05-IntuneConfigOptForAVD.markdown

 ## Windows 11/10 multi-session settings (Computer Settings only)

-> User settings for Windows 11/10 multi-session are currently not supported.
-[See more details here.](https://docs.microsoft.com/en-us/mem/intune/fundamentals/azure-virtual-desktop-multi-session#overview)
+> User settings for Windows 11/10 multi-session are now in public preview.
+At the moment only Windows 11 multi-session is supported for preview, Windows 10 will follow soon.
+[See more details here.](https://techcommunity.microsoft.com/t5/azure-virtual-desktop/public-preview-intune-user-configuration-for-windows-11-multi/m-p/3562093)

 These settings are based on the [Virtual-Desktop-Optimization-Tool](https://github.com/The-Virtual-Desktop-Team/Virtual-Desktop-Optimization-Tool):